HindsightTwentyTwenty/hack-a-thing2/README.md

 #Starring Webpages: Chrome extension
-We built of the following tutorial:
+We built of off the following tutorial:
 https://developer.chrome.com/extensions/getstarted.

 We developed a chrome extension that allows the user to save the url of the page